-SpecOps “Cool Guys” and first time entrepreneurs “Cool Kids” suffer alike from the very same malady.
+SpecOps “Cool Guys” and first-time entrepreneurs “Cool Kids” suffer alike from the very same malady.
 Both believe they are the center of the universe, the critical tip of the spear.
-Neither recognize they are only a bit player, providing only an infinitesimally small piece of a much larger effort.
+Neither recognizes they are only a bit player, providing only an infinitesimally small piece of a much larger effort.
 In the world of SpecOps, any given mission is only a small part of a much larger campaign strategy, while in the world of entrepreneurship the startups product or service is only a small part of a much larger ecosystem.

-Many years ago, as a first-time entrepreneur, my co-founders and I believed we had the very best solution in the marketplace, that we were revolutionary and were going to change the world.
+Many years ago, as a first-time entrepreneur, my co-founders and I believed we had the very best solution in the marketplace, that we were revolutionary, and were going to change the world.
 We were right, we had the very best product anywhere in the marketplace.
 But ultimately, we failed.
 Why?
-Because the market doesn’t want the perfect solution, because perfect solutions, lowest prices, and all the many other things entrepreneurs believe make their product irresistible are not the factors which drive customer decisions.
+Because the market doesn’t want the perfect solution, because perfect solutions, lowest prices, and all the many other things entrepreneurs believe make their product irresistible are not the factors that drive customer decisions.

 Having once played at being a “Cool Guy” I’ve sat through endless mission briefs, perfect plans with perfect strategies to perfectly effect a specific problem, all of which would individually turn the tide of war.
 Most were never approved, greatly angering the team pitching the plan.
-A team which rarely understood the reasons for the denial, believing their solution to be the only one necessary to win.
+A team that rarely understood the reasons for the denial, believing their solution to be the only one necessary to win.
 As an entrepreneur, I’ve had to raise funds for my own ventures, most attempts at which never even got to a full pitch.
 Just as with the Cool Guys, my team and I believed if the investors could only understand how revolutionary our solution was.

 In the course of my career so far, I’ve been fortunate enough to have worked closely with Theatre Level Cool Guys and as an early stage tech startup investor and investment banker.
 This combined experience has given me a far greater appreciation of the decision-making processes of approving authorities, whether they be in SpecOps, Venture Capital or major corporations.
 But more, this experience has provided me with a far deeper understanding of just how complex and intricately involved everything is, whether in the warfare of counterterrorism or that of entrepreneurship.